srfoster65/simple_logging_config/docs/api/reference.md

 #### Module Defaults

-If no parameter is provided then the environment variable "SLC_DEFAULT_MODULES" will be used.
+If no parameter is provided then the environment variable "SLC_MODULES" will be used.
 If no environemnt variable is provided, logging shall be enabled for all modules

 ### Log File Path